Office of Energy and Sustainable Development

 Berkeley Climate Action Plan

-The Berkeley Climate Action Plan Executive Summary and Full Report are available for download.
-In 2006, Berkeley voters issued a call to action on the climate change challenge by overwhelmingly endorsing ballot Measure G. The mandate was simple but bold: Reduce our entire community’s greenhouse gas emissions by 80% below 2000 levels by 2050.
-The ballot measure directed the City to develop a Climate Action Plan to achieve that target.
+In 2006, Berkeley voters issued a call to action on the climate change challenge by overwhelmingly endorsing ballot Measure G to reduce our entire community’s greenhouse gas emissions by 80% below 2000 levels by 2050.
+The Berkeley Climate Action Plan was written through a community-wide process and was adopted by City Council on June 2, 2009.

 Vision for a more sustainable Berkeley outlined in the Climate Action Plan: